omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 ### 2. Set Up Configuration Files

-The Watcher consists from `watcher` and `watcher_info` services.
-You can run `watcher` separately, however `watcher_info` relies on PostgreSQL database where it stores the network's data.
+The Watcher consists of `watcher` and `watcher_info` services.
+You can run `watcher` separately, however, `watcher_info` relies on the PostgreSQL database where it stores the network's data.
 All releases and corresponding Docker images (starting from `1.0.1`) can be found in our [`official repository`](https://github.com/omgnetwork/elixir-omg/releases).

 #### 2.1 Configure docker-compose-watcher.yml File